 In order to share an ISP connection a router is needed to connect the LAN to the ISP's Network.
 Today's residential routers combine many different functions into a single low cost device.
 A modem is needed to connect to the ISP's network.
 The job of the modem is to convert signaling used on the wide area network (WAN) to a form that can be used locally.
 In some instances the router incudes' a modem allowing the router to be connected directly to the ISPs network.
-In outer cases the router's WAN interface connects to the ISP supplied modem.
+In outer cases the router's WAN interface uses Ethernet to connect to the modem.